 For the reasons set forth above and notwithstanding any other provision of the Zoning Bylaw to the contrary, the Town hereby adopts a temporary moratorium on the use of land or structures for Marijuana Establishments as defined in G.L. c.
 94G, §1.
-The moratorium shall be in effect through June 30, 2018.
-During the moratorium period, the Town shall undertake a planning process to address the potential impacts of recreational marijuana in the Town, consider the Cannabis Control Commission regulations regarding Marijuana Establishments and related uses, determine whether the town shall restrict the use of land for any, or all, licenses Marijuana Establishments, determine whether the town will prohibit on-site consumption at Marijuana Establishments and shall consider adopting new provisions of the Zoning Bylaw to address the impact and operation of Marijuana Establishments and related uses.
+The moratorium shall be in effect through June 30, 2019 or until such time as the Town adopts Zoning Bylaw amendments that regulate Recreational Marijuana Establishments, whichever occurs earlier.
+During the moratorium period, the Town shall undertake a planning process to address the potential impacts of recreational marijuana in the Town, consider the Cannabis Control Commission regulations regarding Marijuana Establishments and related uses, determine whether the town shall restrict the use of land for any, or all, licenses Marijuana Establishments and shall consider adopting new provisions of the Zoning Bylaw to address the impact and operation of Marijuana Establishments and related uses.